mang0055/DoorsOpenOttawa/README.md

 ## Doors Open Ottawa ##

-Android Application for The City of Ottawa is to present Doors Open Ottawa, a free annual architectural event that celebrates our community's built heritage.
+The City of Ottawa is to present Doors Open Ottawa, a free annual architectural event that celebrates our community's built heritage.
 On June 4 and 5, 2016, 132 historically, culturally, and functionally significant buildings opened their doors for free for the public's viewing pleasure.

 **Screens**